moizxox/smart-ai-linker/README.md

 - Increases page views and reduces bounce rates
 - Strengthens content hierarchy and site structure

-## 🛠 Support
+## 🤝 Support

 For support or feature requests, please [open an issue](https://github.com/nerdxsolution/smart-ai-linker/issues) on GitHub.
+For general questions, check the FAQ above or contact support@example.com.

 ## 📜 Changelog